 Remember Your Tax Bill!

-Tax Day 2022 is right around the corner!
+Tax Day is right around the corner!
 While you are getting ready for this year, it is also important to remember your tax bill in retirement.
-You will continue to be taxed even when you stop cashing a regular paycheck, and you should learn how different incomes are taxed once retired.
+You will continue to be taxed even when you stop cashing a regular paycheck, and you should learn how different incomes are taxed once you retire.
 Creating a plan for these taxes early on is essential for properly preparing for retirement.

 Taxation on Social Security Benefit

 Have you thought about how your Social Security benefit will be taxed?
-To figure it out you should add up your adjusted gross income, nontaxable interest, and half of your Social Security benefit to get your combined income.
-Up to 50% of your SS benefit may be taxable if you fall into the $32,000-$44,000 range as a married couple filing jointly, or the $25,000-$34,000 if filing as an individual.
+To figure it out, you should add up your adjusted gross income, nontaxable interest, and half of your Social Security benefit to get your combined income.
+Up to 50% of your SS benefit may be taxable if you fall into the $32,000-$44,000 range as a married couple filing jointly, or the $25,000-$34,000 range if filing as an individual.
 If you are in the over $34,000 range as an individual or the over $44,000 range as a couple, you may be looking at an up to 85% taxable benefit.
 It is important to understand the amount that will be taken out of this when planning for retirement needs.

 Retirement Account Distributions